tri-star/chase-light/packages/infra/api/README.md

 ## Migration Progress

 This is a partial migration focusing on:

 -  API Gateway configuration
 -  User Lambda handler function
 -  SQS queues (Feed Analyze Queue and DLQ)
-- ó Other Lambda functions (to be migrated in future tasks)
+- ï¿½ Other Lambda functions (to be migrated in future tasks)
-- ó Step Functions (to be migrated in future tasks)
+- ï¿½ Step Functions (to be migrated in future tasks)

 ## Naming Convention

 All AWS resources follow the naming pattern:

 ```
 chase-light-[stage]-api-[resource-name]
 ```

 Examples:

 - API Gateway: `chase-light-dev-api-gateway`
 - Lambda Function: `chase-light-dev-api-user-handler`
 - SQS Queue: `chase-light-dev-api-feed-analyze-queue`